pmndrs/zustand/readme.md

 const foo = useStore(fooSelector)
 ```

-Or an optional dependencies array to let Zustand know when the selector updates:
+Or an optional dependencies array to let zustand know when the selector needs to update:

 ```js
 const foo = useStore(state => state.foo[props.id], [props.id])
 ```

-From there on your selector will only run when either state changes, or the selector itself.
+From now on your selector will only run when either the state changes, or the selector itself.

 ## Async actions